treycole/pythtb/notes/DEVLOG.md

 ## v2.0.0 – Major Updates & API Modernization

 These changes were made to improve the long-term health of the codebase, facilitate contributions, and align with modern Python practices.
-Below is an overview of the thematic changes of the package and breif motivations for
+Below is an overview of the thematic changes of the package.

 Below is a summary